Spenca/SATSolver/README.md

 <br />
 <br />
 **test_puzzles.txt**
-This file contains 50 unsolved sudoku puzzles that come from <a href="https://projecteuler.net/project/resources/p096_sudoku.txt">https://projecteuler.net/project/resources/p096_sudoku.txt</a>
-<br /> These puzzles were used to test our solution and we documented the results of the tests.
+This file contains 50 unsolved sudoku puzzles that come from <a href="https://projecteuler.net/project/resources/p096_sudoku.txt">https://projecteuler.net/project/resources/p096_sudoku.txt</a>.
+These puzzles were used to test our solution and we documented the results of the tests.
 <br />
 <br />
 **test_puzzles_script.py**